bensadeh/circumflex/README.md

 * 💬 Read comments in the pager `less`

 ### Limitations
-Note that `circumflex` does not support logging in or any other login related functionality.
+`circumflex` is read-only and does not support any login related functionality.
 This includes up-/down-voting, submitting articles and posting comments.

 ### Comment section